glensc/nagios-plugin-check_raid/README.md

 you can preview what the rules are if you run the above command with `-d` option.

-Plugin should be ready to be ran:
+Plugin should be ready to be run:

     ./check_raid.pl